leoallen85/pitchinvasion.github.io/CV.md

 ### Experience {#experience}

-Enternships.com
-: *Lead Developer/Technical Consultant*
-  __2013-2014__
-  Assisted in the overhaul of current site, helped put in place proper development/product management principles, and temporarily lead team until we recruited a permanent lead.
-Worked with the business development team advising on the future direction of the product so it would better align with the technical capabilities of the website.

 ECPAT International
 : *Web Designer/Technical Consultant*
   __2013__
-  Advised Bangkok-based international charity with subsidiaries in over xx countries on the direction they should take technically.
+  Advised Bangkok-based international charity with subsidiaries in over 70 countries on the direction they should take technically.
 Following this consultancy volunteered to rebuild and redesign their current site, and based on a thorough research of their user's and the charities needs built a Drupal site with a cleaned-up, stripped-down design.

 Maker's Academy
 : *Teacher*
   __2013__
-  Founding member of the faculty of a 12-week intensive web development course, both taught and advised students in the class and assisted with the development of the curriculum.
-Students have since gone on to work at companies such as Sky
+  Founding member of the faculty of a 12-week intensive web development course, both taught students in the class and assisted with the development of the curriculum.
+Students have since gone on to work at companies such as Sky and LastMinute.com

 CouchSurfing.org
 : *Software Engineer*